Prayer rope: Wearing

-However, this is considered incorrect by the vast majority of Orthodox churches; the rope is to always be worn around the left wrist (sometimes also woven between fingers) when not in use.
+However, this is considered incorrect by the vast majority of Orthodox churches, since the prayer rope is meant to be used for prayer only; the rope is to always be worn around the left wrist (sometimes also woven between fingers) when not in use.

 History

 The history of the prayer rope goes back to the origins of Christian monasticism itself.
 The invention of the prayer rope is attributed to Pachomius the Great in the fourth century as an aid for illiterate monks to accomplish a consistent number of prayers and prostrations in their cells.
 Previously, monks would count their prayers by casting pebbles into a bowl, but this was cumbersome, and could not be easily carried about when outside the cell.
 The use of the rope made it possible to pray the Jesus Prayer unceasingly, whether inside the cell or out, in accordance with Paul the Apostle's injunction to "Pray without ceasing" (I Thessalonians 5:17).

 It is said that the method of tying the prayer rope had its origins from the father of Orthodox monasticism, Anthony the Great.
 He started by tying a leather rope with a simple knot for every time he prayed Kyrie Eleison ("Lord have Mercy"), but the Devil would come and untie the knots to throw off his count.
 He then devised a way—inspired by a vision he had of the Theotokos—of tying the knots so that the knots themselves would constantly make the sign of the cross.
 This is why prayer ropes today are still tied using knots that each contain seven little crosses being tied over and over.
 The Devil could not untie it because the Devil is vanquished by the Sign of the Cross.